culvertsoft/mgen/index.md

  * Source code generation
  * Language specific support libraries

-The MGen compiler generates source code for the data structures to read/write, and libraries are used to facilitate read/write functionality (among other things).
+The MGen compiler generates source code for the data structures to read/write, while libraries are used to facilitate read/write functionality (among other things).
 The compiler is plug-in based and allows you to easily add support for your own code generation, new output languages, and new input IDLs.

-A c++ example:
+Using MGen in your c++ application could look like this:

 {% highlight c++ %}